mathematiguy/legis-hack/README.md

 ```
 adoccommitter.py runs a shell script that pushes after all commits, so you will need to authenticate to your git repo

+As a demonstration of output, repo/legislation/ currently lists all 1993 Acts with each amendment since then as a commit (view history of each file).

 **Problem Statement**

 In its current state, an end-user (NZ resident or legislator) can view the acts, bills and legislative instruments on the government website - ‘http://legislation.govt.nz’.
 The legislation is available in the form of a ‘PDF’ or ‘HTML’ document.
 One can also see the different versions of the same legislation.
 Though this is a good portal, we observer a couple of shortcomings.